Jaimilit/beyond-the-barbell/README.md

 # Design and Structure

 The layout and design of this site was kept basic and simple.
-Minimal color was used to keep it simple.
+Minimal color was used to keep the design simple.
 [Coolors](https://coolors.co/) was used for simple color choices.
 This website is meant to be functional and therefore I kept the color palette simple and something similiar to what you would see in an actual gym.

-Fonts chosen to be easy to read and use
+* Fonts chosen to be easy to read and use
-Favicons used in theme of fitness
+*  Favicons used in theme of fitness
-Forms use crispy templates
+* Forms use crispy templates
-The image on the homepage is kept basic and dark in relation to what you actually see at the gym (at least here in Sweden - lots of dark colors!)
+* The image on the homepage is kept basic and dark in relation to what you actually see at the gym (at least here in Sweden - lots of dark colors!)

 ## Kanban Boards